eXept Software AG Logo

 My instance variables are mainly caching device-related stuff (such as font- and color-Ids)

 to avoid needless message traffic.
-This class is abstract, no direct instances of it

 All real work is done by my device, which is accessed via the device instance variable.